nicolodiamante/dispatch/README.md

   </picture>
 </p>

 Artificial Intelligence (AI) already plays a significant role in numerous aspects of your daily life that you may not be aware of.
 For instance, AI assists in sorting your emails, providing driving directions, and delivering your favourite music.
-Now, consider the advancement of this integration with the use of "Wake Me Up", an interactive shortcut.
+Now, consider the advancement of this integration with the use of Wake Me Up an interactive shortcut.
 This service is enhanced by two prominent AI technologies – [ChatGPT][chaGPT] and [ElevenLabs][elevenlabs], specialising respectively in natural language processing and realistic speech recordings.
-"Wake Me Up" serves as a personal assistant, managing your schedule and offering a summary of your daily tasks through a lifelike vocal tone.
+Wake Me Up serves as a personal assistant, managing your schedule and offering a summary of your daily tasks through a lifelike vocal tone.

 <br><br>